reactjs/react.dev/beta/src/pages/learn/manipulating-the-dom-with-refs.md

 3. In the `handleClick` function, read the input DOM node from `inputRef.current` and call [`focus()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) on it with `inputRef.current.focus()`.
 4. Pass the `handleClick` event handler to `<button>` with `onClick`.

 While DOM manipulation is the most common use case for refs, the `useRef` Hook can be used for storing other things outside React, like timer IDs.
 Similarly to state, refs remain between renders.
-You can even think of refs as state variables that don't trigger re-renders when you set them!
-You can learn more about refs in [Referencing Values with Refs](/learn/referencing-values-with-refs).
+Refs are like state variables that don't trigger re-renders when you set them.
+For an introduction to refs, see [Referencing Values with Refs](/learn/referencing-values-with-refs).

 ### Example: Scrolling to an element {/*example-scrolling-to-an-element*/}

 You can have more than a single ref in a component.
-In this example, there is a carousel of three images and three buttons to center them in the view port by calling the browser [`scrollIntoView()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) method the corresponding DOM node:
+In this example, there is a carousel of three images.
+Each button centers an image by calling the browser [`scrollIntoView()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) method the corresponding DOM node:

 <Sandpack>